Stair Lift Prices and More: The Ultimate Stairlift Guide

 Renting a stair lift is another option to consider it is unknown how long the lift is going to be needed.
 A rental is also very common when a lift is only needed for a few months due to an injury or temporary living arrangements.
 For example, if you or one of your family members recently had a knee procedure, and will be unable to climb the stairs for six months, then a rental may be the perfect solution.
 Please call (860) 292-1111 and one of our stair lift experts will help you learn more about our stairlift rental program and so that you can better determine it makes the most sense for your needs and situation.

-Choosing the Best Stair Lift Company
+How to Choose the Best Stair Lift Company

 - Read Reviews: Many years ago it was hard to learn about the reputability of a company or product unless someone you knew had already purchased the product.
 Today, you can easily do research on products like stair lifts by visiting review sites such as the Better Business Bureau, Caring Village and Trust Pilot (see our reviews from our actual customers below).
 Also, you can simply type in the name of the dealer or manufacturer in Google to read their Google reviews.